Webbgaraget/wg-meta-box/README.md

 * **first\_day** Number of first day of week, where sunday is 0. _(integer, optional, default: 0)_
 * **format** Date format according to spec found [here](http://docs.jquery.com/UI/Datepicker/formatDate). _(string, optional, default: 'yy-mm-dd')_

+### Custom field
+This field facilitates for creating an input field with custom markup.
+The developer is responsible for supplying callbacks rendering valid HTML.

+* **callbacks** An array with a mandatory rendering callback function and an optional save callback function. _(array, required)_

+#### Callbacks
+There are two callback functions that can be supplied to the field.
+The rendering callback is the only required callback.
+Saving will by default be handled by saving the `$_POST` value of the field name.

+**render**

+The render paramater accepts a callback function callable by `call_user_func()`.
+The function must return an HTML-formatted string.
+It's not expected to echo anything.
+The function will be called with two arguments.

+Note that this field is required.

+Parameters:

+* **id** The id (and name) of the input field.
+This value is the same as the meta key and must be supplied to guarantee the value will be saved.

+* **value** The value of the field.

+**save**

+If the custom field requires a custom save method, it should be registered with this parameter.
+The function must return a value to be stored as meta value.
+It's called with the same arguments as the render callback.

+Note that this field is not required.

+Parameters:

+* **id** The id (and name) of the input field.
+This value is the same as the meta key and must be supplied to guarantee the value will be saved.

+* **value** The value of the field.

 # Accessing the meta values
 Since this library only creates the meta box (and handles saving) the meta values are accessed the regular WordPress way, by using ``get_post_meta()``.
 Each input field's key is a concatenation of the meta box's id, a dash ("-") and the fields slug, i.e. ``example-favorite-color``.